-What Factors Determine Your Commercial Real Estate Loan Rate
+Factors Affecting Your Commercial Real Estate Loan Rates

-Like a residential mortgage, loans for commercial real estate are based on multiple criteria.
-Your creditworthiness, the principal size and term, the current economy and other factors can affect quoted interest rates.
-Learning what lenders are looking for and how it applies to your situation gives you a basis to find the right lender that will provide you with optimal financing terms.
+Like a residential mortgage, commercial property mortgage rates and terms are based on multiple criteria.
+Your creditworthiness, the principal size and term, the economic climate and other factors can affect quoted interest rates.
+Let’s take a look at what lenders want and how it applies to your situation to help you obtain optimal financing terms.

-Banks and government-backed programs require strong credit scores (sometimes over 700).
-It’s possible for other lenders to work with you if you have a lower score, but the interest will get considerably higher.
-If you’re worried about being denied or given a high interest rate, make an effort to try to raise your credit score before applying for a commercial real estate loan.
+As with any other commercial business loan, your business and personal credit histories help determine which commercial real estate lenders will work with you — and at what interest rate.
+Showing an ability to incur and pay off debt is attractive to lenders and can help you qualify for higher funding amounts and lower commercial real estate loan rates.
+Banks and government-backed financing programs require strong credit scores (660 and above).
+It’s possible for other lenders to work with you if you have a lower score, but the commercial building loan rates will get considerably higher.
+If you’re worried about being denied financing or given high commercial property interest rates, make an effort to raise your credit score before applying for a commercial real estate loan.

 Current Market Rates

-Commercial Real Estate Loan Types and Their Interest Rates
+Commercial Real Estate Loan Types and Interest Rates

 Traditional Bank Loans

-The Small Business Administration offers multiple programs that help owners, like you, finance commercial property.
-They’re put in place to open up access to funding for small businesses that do not qualify with banks.
-What the SBA does is “guarantee” a portion of a loan provided by a bank to mitigate the lender’s risk and help you get funding.
-That doesn’t mean they’re easy to obtain, however.
-You’ll need a strong credit score and business history to be approved, but there are great benefits to those who do.
+The SBA offers multiple programs that help people finance commercial property.
+These programs open access to funding for small businesses that don’t qualify with banks.
+What the SBA does is guarantee a portion of a loan, which mitigates the lender’s risk and helps you get funding.

 SBA 7(a) Loans

 The 7(a) program is the most popular of all SBA initiatives.
-There are many types of funding options under the 7(a) umbrella, and they encompass a variety of business uses, including commercial real estate.
-Guarantees on these funding options can be up to 90 percent based on the type, size and what you’re using the funding for.
+There are many types of funding options under the 7(a) umbrella, each encompassing a variety of business uses, including commercial real estate.
+Guarantees on these funding options can be up to 90% based on the type, size and use of funds.

 CDC/ 504 Loans